 Section 05, “Responsibilities and Authorities.”
 This section provides a brief description of ownerships arranged from higher to lower levels of authorities.

 Section 06, “Requirements.”
 This section is used to provide the specific instructions used to satisfy the mandatory inspection requirements of the IMC, and will use words that convey necessary conditions, such as “must,” “shall,” and “will”.
+(See section 05.01e)

 Section 07, “Guidance.”
 This section is used to provide specific guidance corresponding to the inspection requirements in the IMC but will only include discretionary provisions (such as “can,” “may,” “might,” and “should”).
+(See section 05.01e)

-Section 08, “References.” described in ection 05.04.
+Section 08, “References.”
+Entries are described in section 05.04 of this manual.
 Additional sections can be used beyond 07, as required, to provide better structure to the document.

-0.02 Inspection Procedures.
+08.02 Inspection Procedures.

-IPs are subdivisions of Parts 3000 – 9800 of the IM and describe the activities to be performed by an inspector to implement a part of an inspection program.
-For example, the first two digits of IP 71111 “Reactor Safety-Initiating Events, Mitigating Systems, Barrier Integrity,” identify the part of the IM (7100 Operations (License & TS Requirements)), and the 111 is the number of procedures in Part 7100.
+Inspection Procedures (IPs) (including baseline, supplemental, reactive, and infrequently performed inspection procedures) are subdivisions of Parts 3000 – 9800 of the IM and describe the activities to be performed by an inspector to implement a part of an inspection program.
+Inspection Procedures consist of five-digit numbers.
+For example, the first two digits of IP 71111, “Reactor Safety-Initiating Events, Mitigating Systems, Barrier Integrity,” identify the part of the IM (7100 Operations (License & TS Requirements)), and the 111 is the sequence number of the procedures in Part 7100.

-Pilot inspections considered for new or substantially revised NRC requirements.
-The purpose of the pilot is to determine the inspection scope and requirements ensure the licensee is in compliance with either new or substantially revised NRC requirement(s).
-Pilot can be in effect for several years and are cancelled once the results, as appropriate, are incorporated into the inspection program.
+Pilot inspections are considered for new or substantially revised NRC requirements.
+The purpose of the pilot procedure is to determine and verify the inspection scope and requirements in an IP that will ensure the licensee is in compliance with either new or substantially revised NRC requirement(s).
+Pilot procedures require Commission approval per MD 8.13, “Reactor Oversight Process.”
+Pilot IPs can be in effect for several years and are cancelled once the results, as appropriate, are incorporated into the inspection program.
 All pilot procedures will align with the appropriate basis document, to the greatest extent possible.
+Pilot procedures are indicated in RRPS with a “P” suffix (for example IP 71111.00P).

-IPs include the following sections:
+Inspection Procedures include the following sections:

-“Program Applicability.” dentifies the specific IMC(s) to which the IP applieswill be reviewed and updated, as necessary, with each IP revision.
+“Program Applicability.”
+This section identifies the specific IMC(s) to which the IP applies; it will be reviewed and updated, as necessary, with each IP revision.
 (For example, IMC 2515A applies to the baseline inspection procedures.)
 Program applicability is not to be used as an over-arching reference to an inspection program parent document.
 If the procedure is not used directly toward an inspection, the inspection program parent document should be listed in the reference list.

 Section 01, “Inspection Objective(s).”
-This section states the of the IP.
+This section states the aim or goal of the IP.

 Section 02, “Inspection Requirement(s).”
-This section describes the requirements achiev objectives.
+This section describes the essential tasks that must be completed (requirements) to achieve IP objectives.
 This section must specify systems, components, and records to be inspected and inspection methods such as sampling (including sample sizes), observation, records review, and interviews.
 The IP should not involve excessive reviews of documents.
 Some auditing of documents (e.g., reports, analyses) may be necessary, but the emphasis will be on inspecting equipment and observing licensee activities.
-Ensure it is clear to the inspector wh portions are mandatory and wh, if any, are optional.
+Ensure it is clear to the inspector which portions are mandatory and which, if any, are optional.
+(See section 05.01e for discretionary language.)

+Document leads should ensure that requirements are applicable to meeting the inspection objectives and do not imply licensee requirements.
+Document leads should be aware of the backfit and forward fit evaluation and analysis requirements (See MD 8.4, “Management of Backfitting, Forward Fitting, Issue Finality, and Information Requests”).